-That is why I formulate the second appeal: use it Clothingto represent you and to say something about yourself.
-It must Clothing not necessarily be 'beneficial' for the wearer.
+That is why I formulate the second appeal: use it Fashionto represent you and to say something about yourself.
+It must Fashion not necessarily be 'beneficial' for the wearer.

 If I have myself photographed in AnRa fashion made from natural textiles, it is not always beneficial for my figure.
 Some skirts and blouses even accentuate my edema belly!
 But in these clothes, with my gray hair and colored tights, I can now be a cracker and show my zest for life and my commitment to sustainable clothing made here.
 So in this case thanks to Medi, because without your patterns I would have degenerated into a resigned old gray mouse.